1992 Alabama Crimson Tide football team

-The 1992 Alabama Crimson Tide football team represented the University of Alabama in the 1992 NCAA Division I-A football season.
+The 1992 Alabama Crimson Tide football team represented the University of Alabama as a member of the Western Division of the Southeastern Conference (SEC) during the 1992 NCAA Division I-A football season.
 This was the team's third season under head coach Gene Stallings.
 They played their home games at both Bryant–Denny Stadium in Tuscaloosa, Alabama and Legion Field in Birmingham, Alabama.
-They finished the season undefeated with a record of 13–0 (8–0 in the SEC) and as National Champions.
+They finished the season undefeated with a record of 13–0 (8–0 in the SEC) and as national champions.
 The team was noted especially for its strong defense, which led the nation in fewest points allowed (9.2 per game during the regular season) and, in a strong bowl game performance, prevented defending national champion Miami from scoring an offensive touchdown.

-The 1992 Crimson Tide won their twentieth Southeastern Conference title by defeating the Florida Gators 28–21 on December 5 in the inaugural SEC Championship Game.
-The team then capped off Alabama's eighth perfect season by winning the 1992 national football championship, defeating the heavily favored Miami Hurricanes 34-13 in the 1993 Sugar Bowl on January 1, 1993, a matchup resulting from the first ever Bowl Coalition national championship game.
+The 1992 Crimson Tide won their 20th SEC title by defeating the Florida Gators 28–21 on December 5 in the inaugural SEC Championship Game.
+The team then capped off Alabama's eighth perfect season by winning the 1992 national football championship, defeating the heavily favored Miami Hurricanes 34–13 in the 1993 Sugar Bowl on January 1, 1993, a matchup resulting from the first ever Bowl Coalition national championship game.
+This was the last national championship won by the Tide until 2009.

-The Alabama Crimson Tide celebrated 100 years of Alabama Football in the 1992 season.
+Alabama celebrated 100 years of football in the 1992 season.